Quick answer

 Technical export checks

-Prepare the final DV file as the required square digital image, with the correct format, dimensions, and file size.
+Prepare the final DV file as a square JPEG.
+The State Department digital image specification is a square aspect ratio, minimum 600x600 pixels, maximum 1200x1200 pixels, colour, JPEG format, and 240 kB or less.
 Do not use screenshots, social-media downloads, or messaging-app copies.
 Start from the original source photo, crop it correctly, and export a clean JPEG.

 Compression should preserve the face.
 Too much compression creates artifacts around eyes and hair.
 Too little compression may exceed the file-size limit.
 Validate the final file, not the thumbnail preview.